Meta-analysis of heterogeneous data: integrative sparse regression in high-dimensions: Communication-efficient data enriched regression

 After calculating the \textit{debiased lasso estimators} $ \tthetadk$ in local datasets, the integrated estimator is obtained using similar optimization problem as in \eqref{eq:redescendindIDRestriction}. $ j $-th co-ordinate of the \emph{integrated debiased lasso} estimator is obtained as

 where, $ \eta_j $'s used in the above equation are the same ones that are used to identify the global parameter.
 The integrated estimator $ \tilde\theta_0 $ calculated in \eqref{eq:averaged-debiased-lasso} has a serious drawback.
-Loosely speaking, use of quadratic re-descending loss to define $ \ttheta_0 $ gives us the co-ordinate wise mean of debiased lasso estimates, after dropping the outlier values.
+Loosely speaking, the use of quadratic re-descending loss to define $ \ttheta_0 $ gives us the co-ordinate wise mean of debiased lasso estimates, after dropping the outlier values.
 Since the debiased estimates are no longer sparse, $ \ttheta_0 $ is also dense.
-This detracts form the interpretablilty of the coefficients and makes the estimation error large in the $\ell_2$ and $\ell_1$ norms.
-To remedy both problems, we threshold $ \ttheta_0. $ The hard-threshold and soft-threshold on $ \ttheta_0 $ are described below:
+This detracts from the interpretability of the coefficients and makes the estimation error large in the $\ell_2$ and $\ell_1$ norms.
+To remedy both problems, we threshold $ \ttheta_0. $ Below we describe the hard-threshold and soft-threshold on $ \ttheta_0 $:

 The final estimator $\widehat\theta_0$ is obtained by hard-thresholding or soft-thresholding $\ttheta_0$ at $t\sim \sqrt{\frac{\log d }{N_{\text{min}}}},$ where, $ N_{\min} = m \min_k n_k, $ \ie, \ $ \widehat\theta_0 = HT_t\left(\ttheta_0\right) \text{ or } ST_t\left(\ttheta_0\right), $ and the final estimators for $\deltavec_k$'s are obtained by hard-thresholding or soft-thresholding $\ttheta_k^d-\ttheta_0 $ at a level $t'\sim \sqrt{\frac{\log d }{n_k}},$ \ie, \ $\widehat\delta_k \gets HT_{t'}\left( \tdelta_k \right) $ or $ ST_{t'}\left( \tdelta_k \right) .$